 Last year, Cinven-backed Eurovita was placed under administration due to solvency issues amid market volatility.

-Additionally, a planned transfer of life insurance policies in Germany between Athora and AXA was terminated in May 2024.
+Additionally, a planned transfer of life insurance policies in Germany between Athora and Axa was terminated in May 2024.